crtclmmnt/crtclmmnt.github.io/index.md

 <h1>We are living in a Critical Moment.</h1>

 <div style="text-align: justify">
-This statement is political, ecological, philosophical, and spiritual.
+This statement is political and ecological, in an obvious way.
+In a more subtle way, it is also philosophical, and spiritual.
 It means a different thing in each of those contexts.
 </div>
 <p></p>

 <div style="text-align: justify">
 Many people are concerned with one or two of these critical moments.
-It can feel overwhelming to pay attention to all of them at once.
+Some of us are frantically looking for ways to fix the issues at hand, becoming absorbed by them.
+Others of us are trying to disappear into an internal world so that we can pretend that the unfolding of history does not affect us.
+It can feel overwhelming, if not impossible, to pay attention to all of this at once.
 </div>
 <p></p>

 <div style="text-align: justify">
-The goal of this project is to equip people with knowledge and skills that make it possible to engage with all of these critical moments, and to do so effectively.
+The goal of this project is to equip people with knowledge and skills that make it possible to engage with the entirety of the critical moment, primarily through mindfulness meditation.
 </div>
 <p></p>